Move

 How To Pack Moving Boxes Like a Pro

-If you’re approaching a big downsizing project or major move, packing your own moving boxes is probably too big of a job for you to do yourself.
-But we do see people packing boxes for for smaller projects or their most prized posessions.
+how to pack like a proIf you’re approaching a big downsizing project or major move, packing your own moving boxes is probably too big of a job for you to do yourself.
+But we do see people packing boxes for smaller projects or their most prized possessions.

 Are you wondering, “Does how I pack a box really matter?”
 Yes!
-It does matter, because packing like a Pro saves time and money, protects your possessions in transit, and makes unpacking much easier.
+It does matter because packing like a Pro saves time and money, protects your possessions in transit, and makes unpacking much easier.
 There’s definitely an art to it!

 Ginger offers this ultimate guide to packing like a Pro for your upcoming move:

-Tip #1: Declutter as you pack.
+Tip #1: Declutter as You Pack

-Why spend the time, energy and money to pack and move an item you no longer want or need?
+Why spend the time, energy, and money to pack and move an item you no longer want or need?
 As you pack, evaluate each item.
 Donate or discard anything no longer useful or meaningful, items you know you do not want in your new home, and anything broken or needing to be replaced.

 If you declutter your possessions as you pack, you will almost certainly do more work on the front end of your move, but you will thank yourself in your new home.
-You will have the peace of mind knowing you are only unpacking items you want.
+You will have the peace of mind of knowing you are only unpacking items you want.

-Tip #2: Use good supplies.
+Tip #2: Use Good Supplies

 High-quality packing supplies are the foundation for a successful move in terms of protecting your possessions.
-A Professional can tell you how using low quality tape or a too-far-gone box quickly ruins your day.
+A professional can tell you how using low-quality tape or a too-far-gone box quickly ruins your day.

 Whether you choose new or used supplies, the Pros will always look for these qualities: